codecheckers/mb11CalculusPilot/README.md

 <!--
 Please cite this compendium as:

-> Bartholdy, B.P., Hasselstrøm, J.B., Sørensen, L.K., Casna, M., Hoogland, M., Historisch Genootschap Beemster, & Henry, A.G., (2023). _Compendium of R code and data for Multiproxy analysis exploring patterns of diet and disease in dental calculus and skeletal remains from a 19th century Dutch population_.
-Accessed 26 Sep 2023.
+&#10;> Bartholdy, B.P., Hasselstrøm, J.B., Sørensen, L.K., Casna, M., Hoogland, M., Historisch Genootschap Beemster, & Henry, A.G., (2024). _Compendium of R code and data for Multiproxy analysis exploring patterns of diet and disease in dental calculus and skeletal remains from a 19th century Dutch population_.
+Accessed 20 Mar 2024.
 Online at <https://doi.org/10.5281/zenodo.7649825>
 -->

 ## Contents